meanbee/gmailactions/README.md

 ## Configuration

 We have added a few configurable options, which allows you to customise the `Action Text` which appears on the button.
 Plus `Description` which describes the contents of the email.
-These options are located at `System > Configuration > Gmail Actions > Gmail Actions Configuration`.
-There is a Action Name and Description for each type of transactional email with the exception of Invoices.
+These options are located at `System > Configuration > Gmail Actions > Gmail Actions Configurationn`.
+There is an `Action Name` and `Description` for each type of transactional email with the exception of Invoices.

 ## Testing